The Rent Smart Wales call centre has been temporarily closed during the coronavirus pandemic. You can still contact them by email or post.

 Before they can be given a licence your landlord or agent must show evidence that they have been on relevant training, covering the main rights and responsibilities of renting and managing properties in Wales.

-If you’re looking for a place to rent, you can check that the landlord and/or agent is registered and/or licensed before you agree to move in or sign a tenancy agreement.
+If you’re looking for a place to rent, you should check that the landlord is registered and complied with the licensing rules before you agree to move in or sign a tenancy agreement.
 You can do this by checking the public register online or you can phone 03000 133344.
 You will need either the landlord or agents name and the address of the property.

 If your landlord and/or agent is licensed but you are having concerns about their conduct you can report this to Rent Smart Wales who will investigate the problem.

-If your current landlord hasn’t applied to register, or your landlord/agent has not applied for a licence, make sure you let them know that they should do so – it’s possible that they may not have realised yet.
+If your landlord is not registered, or has not yet obtained a licence or appointed an agent who is licensed, make sure you let them know that they should do so – it’s possible that they may not have realised yet.

 Action by Rent Smart Wales or your council

-Landlords or agents that are not registered and/or licensed can be prosecuted.
+Landlords or agents that are not registered or complied with the licensing rules can be prosecuted.
 They may also face one of the following penalties: